-A relationship can be part of a single consistency group or not be part of a consistency group at all.
+Relationships can only belong to one consistency group; however, they do not have to belong to a consistency group.
 Relationships that are not part of a consistency group are called stand-alone relationships.
 A consistency group can contain zero or more relationships.
 All the relationships in a consistency group must have matching primary and secondary clusters, sometimes referred to as master and auxiliary clusters.
 All relationships in a consistency group must also have the same copy direction and state.